VAT no. NL 8079 93 724 B01 • ABN AMRO 55 42 95 814 • BIC ABN ANL2A - IBAN NL 32 ABN A 055 42 95 814 • Chamber of Commerce no. 13043081

 Article 14 Payment

-1. Unless agreed otherwise in writing, payment should be made in cash on delivery, without discount or settlement, or by means of payment into or transfer to a bank or giro account designated by the Seller, within the term set by the Seller for that purpose.
+1. Unless agreed otherwise in writing, payment should be made in advance, without discount or settlement, by means of payment into or transfer to a bank or giro account designated by the Seller, within the term set by the Seller for that purpose.
 The value day stated in the bank or giro statements will be decisive and will therefore be considered the date of payment.
 Objections to amounts stated in invoices will not suspend the corresponding payment obligation.

 2. All payments made by the Buyer will first serve to settle any interest and any collection costs incurred by the Seller and subsequently to settle the oldest outstanding invoices.